 Prior to the COVID-19 crisis, U.S. airlines were transporting a record 2.5 million passengers and 58,000 tons of cargo each day.
 As travel restrictions and stay-at-home orders were implemented, demand for air travel declined sharply hitting passenger airlines hard, while air cargo operations remained strong with their critical role in combatting COVID-19.
 Notwithstanding the passenger industry’s long road to recovery, U.S. airlines are maintaining their commitment to reduce noise impacts on local communities.
 During this session, you will hear from U.S. airline representatives about how COVID-19 has impacted their noise work, highlighting recent accomplishments and near-term goals in reducing noise through fleet makeup and operational improvements.

 Wednesday, February 24

 The Direct and Indirect Impacts of Aviation on Human Health

-Session Chairs: Jennifer Landesmann, Palo Alto Quiet Skies, Xiaobo Liu, Port Authority of New York and New Jersey
+Session Chairs: Jennifer Landesmann, Sky Posse Palo Alto, Xiaobo Liu, Port Authority of New York and New Jersey

 This session will present recent studies on direct impact on human health from both air quality and noise standpoints.
-It will also include studies on the indirect health impact from climate change.
 The impacts of aviation on human health is complex and complicated.
 More and more studies have been conducted to understand the impact from different levels and different perspectives.
 Through the discussion, the session hopes to provide a holistic view on the impact of aviation.